Double, Double, Toil and Trouble: Plot

 Followed by Agatha and her butler, Kelly and Mr. N run into a dead end at an abandoned warehouse.
 Mr. N goes out to confront Agatha, but she turns him into a crow, leaving Kelly alone.
 Later on, Aunt Sophia appears to Kelly, expressing that Lynn and Oscar have freed her, but Kelly realizes it is a trick and that Aunt Agatha has transformed herself to try and catch her.
-She manages to get away but is then gets caught by George when she flees from the building.
+She manages to get away but is then caught by George when she flees from the building.
 Mr. N, as a crow, finds Lynn and Oscar to tell them what has happened (but not before puncturing one of Agatha's tires off-screen to help Lynn and Oscar buy time).
-Lynn starts to panic, since she and Kelly have never been apart and Kelly is probably scared all by herself.
-In the same part of town, Lynn finds where Mr. Gravedigger lives and goes to ask for his help in getting to Agatha’s house.
+Lynn starts to panic since she and Kelly have never been apart, and Kelly is probably scared all by herself.
+In the same part of town, Lynn finds where Mr. Gravedigger lives and goes to ask for his help in getting to Agatha's house.
 On their way, the police officer looking for the girls sees them driving away.
-She informs Don and Christine where she saw them, and Christine realizes it is near Aunt Agatha's mansion so that is probably where they are heading.
+She informs Don and Christine where she saw them, and Christine realizes it is near Aunt Agatha's mansion, so that is probably where they are heading.

 Fifteen minutes to midnight, the group break into the house to search for the mirror.
-Lynn hears Aunt Sophia crying out for help in the attic and she goes to investigate.
-The good news is, Lynn has the moonstone, but the bad news is, Kelly is not there, and she needs both twins to free her.
-Minutes later, Agatha, George and Kelly arrive.
+Lynn hears Aunt Sophia crying out for help in the attic, and she goes to investigate.
+The good news is, Lynn has the moonstone, but the bad news is that Kelly is not there, and she needs both twins to free her.
+Minutes later, Agatha, George, and Kelly arrive.
 Agatha tries to persuade Lynn into betraying her sister, but Lynn refuses.
 Still, she promises to hand over the moonstone if Agatha lets everyone go, to which Agatha agrees.
-Lynn places the moonstone on the floor and then Aunt Agatha breaks her end of the promise, threatening to turn everybody into animals forever.
-Mr. N flies down the staircase and snatches the moonstone away in his beak, while Kelly escapes from George's watch and the girls flee upstairs to free Sophia together.
+Lynn places the moonstone on the floor, and then Aunt Agatha breaks her end of the promise, threatening to turn everybody into animals forever.
+Mr. N flies down the staircase and snatches the moonstone away in his beak, while Kelly escapes from George's watch, and the girls flee upstairs to free Sophia together.
 Oscar and Gravedigger are turned into turtles when they make their last stand towards Agatha.
 The twins ask Sophia what the incantation is, but Sophia reveals that it has to come from their hearts.

 Aunt Agatha bursts into the room laughing, revealing that it is after midnight.
 Lynn and Kelly tell each other that they love each other and want to be sisters no matter what anybody else says or thinks, and Sophia is finally freed.
 Lynn explains she pushed the clock ahead by five minutes, so it was not too late after all.
-Enraged, Agatha attempts to push her sister back into the mirror, but the twins fight back and Agatha falls into the mirror herself.
-All of Agatha's dark magic is destroyed and the mirror is shattered, thus trapping her in the netherworld forever.
+Enraged, Agatha attempts to push her sister back into the mirror, but the twins fight back, and Agatha falls into the mirror herself.
+All of Agatha's dark magic is destroyed, and the mirror is shattered, thus trapping her in the netherworld forever.